 The best month for growing peas completely depends on what climate zone you live in.
 For me, the best month to plan pea plants seeds in March because this is when the ground is workable and is no longer frozen from the winter.
 If you follow this general rule of thumb for pea planting, you should be good to go.

 Are peas easy to grow?

-Peas are one of the easiest plants to grow from seed, especially if you are directly sowing them right into your garden or container, as peas don't like to be transplanted.
+Peas are one of the easiest plants to grow from seed, especially if you are directly planting pea seeds right into your vegetable garden or container, as peas don't like to be transplanted.